-We’re now staying indoors for long periods of time.
+We’ve all been staying indoors for longer periods of time than we maybe used to.
 Dust can affect your allergies – particularly those suffering with asthma – so it’s important to make sure your home is as clean as possible.

 Use an eco-friendly duster and give your shelves a good dust.
 We know we haven’t seen the top of our cupboards for a while!
 And while you’re there, why not get your spring cleaning done?
 A clean home can dramatically improve your indoor air quality, which will help to keep allergies in check.

-While the weather is so beautiful, it’s a great excuse to use your one outing per day going for a short walk or maybe even a run.
+While the weather is so beautiful, it’s a great excuse to go for a short walk or maybe even a run.
 However, hay fever sufferers are on red alert as the UK’s pollen count begins to increase.

 Allergy UK recommends: